mimblewimble/grin/CONTRIBUTING.md

   If you explain what you're looking at and what you want to do, we'll try to help you along the way.
 * See `docs/*.md` and the folder structure explanations, [the wiki](https://github.com/mimblewimble/docs/wiki) and the official [Grin documentation](https://docs.grin.mw/).
 * Further information and discussions are in the [Forum](https://forum.grin.mw), the [website](https://grin.mw), the [mailing list](https://lists.launchpad.net/mimblewimble/) and news channels like the [Reddit/grincoin](https://www.reddit.com/r/grincoin/)
-* Further information and discussions are in the [Forum](https://forum.grin.mw), the [website](https://grin.mw), the [mailing list](https://lists.launchpad.net/mimblewimble/) and news channels like the [Reddit/grincoin](https://www.reddit.com/r/grincoin/) and a (mostly unfiltered!)
-Twitter bot that collects headlines, mailing list posts, and reddit posts related to Mimblewimble/Grin: [@grinmw](https://twitter.com/grinmw)

 ## Testing